Add complete, 24/7 vet care

 To stimulate the brain and body of a feline friend, try the following:

-Cat toys are relatively inexpensive—but it’s also possible to make some shiny, lightweight toys.
+Cat toys are relatively inexpensive—but it’s also possible to make DIY cat toys with some shiny, lightweight materials.
 Make sure the toys don’t have small parts that can be swallowed.
 Incorporate feathers and fake fur to simulate a natural environment and hunting instinct.

 Some cats are happy to play by themselves, but others want to interact with the humans of the household.
 Play with toys on a long string or let them chase a laser pointer to keep their brain active.
 Some cats love to hunt or be hunted.
 Does a game of chase sound like fun?
 Give it a shot.